nottherealalanturing/nottherealalanturing/README.md

 <h1>Hi there! 👋🏿</h1>

- Hi there, I'm Assad, a full-stack web developer with a passion for creating user-friendly solutions.
+ Hi there, I'm a full-stack web developer with a passion for creating user-friendly solutions.
-  I specialize in using JavaScript and Ruby to bring UX designs to life and build simple, intuitive products, features, and websites.
+  I use JavaScript to bring UX designs to life and build simple, intuitive products, features, and websites.

 <img align="right" src="https://github.com/Adam-pw/Adam-pw/blob/main/animation_500_kxa883sd.gif" alt="assad-isah" />